metafizzy/flickity/notes.md

 ## To do

-contain includes left margin but not right margin test empty Flickity after removing all, doing a resize()
+contain includes left margin but not right margin

 release TapListener class to its own repo update & release fizzyUIUtils with handleEvent